tomruarol/Google_Coral/docker_set_up.md

         sudo usermod -a -G docker $USER

+- For this you need to specify the `USER`:

+        cut -d: -f1 /etc/passwd

+- With that command we list all the users, then we just type the user we want to add to the group

+        sudo usermod -a -G docker tomas_user

 This will add the user to a Group and will let you run those type of commands without any problem.*

 After this, your terminal should now show your command prompt inside the Docker container.